catalyst/moodle-report_coursecompletion/README.md

 * Cohort (if any)
 * Active user (not suspended or deleted)
 * Suspended
-* Dleted
+* Deleted

 ## Curse
 * Category
 * Name
-* Compleshun State (Complete/Incomplete)
+* Completion State (Complete/Incomplete)

 ## Time completed/Time started
 * Before time
 * After time

-Finally you can change the serch conditions to be inclusive or exclusive (AND vs OR)
+Finally you can change the search conditions to be inclusive or exclusive (AND vs OR)

 ## Data displayed